google/eddystone/CONTRIBUTING.md

    separate branches in order to ensure that a pull request only includes the commits related to that bug or feature.

+1. We have [style guides] for the languages we use; please follow them.

 1. Do your best to have [well-formed commit messages][] for each change.
    This provides consistency throughout the project, and ensures that commit messages are able to be formatted properly by various git tools.